Anastasia Prikhodko: Political career

 While active in the 2014 Euromaidan demonstrations, Prikhodko continuously stated that she was not interested in pursuing a career as a politician, instead preferring working as a musician and an activist.
 In 2015, Prikhodko identified herself with the Radical Party of Oleh Lyashko.

 In October 2018, after announcing her retirement from music, Prikhodko revealed that she had registered with the All-Ukrainian Union "Fatherland" political party led by Yulia Tymoshenko, and would be pursuing a career in politics.
 She added that she was interested in seeking election to the Verkhovna Rada during the next parliamentary election.
 After the announcement of the July 2019 snap election, Prikhodko confirmed that she would run for parliament as a member of the Fatherland party, standing for election in one of the Ukrainian electoral constituencies, and confirmed that if she did not win a seat in parliament, she would still remain politically active and perhaps seek office again in the future.
 Prikhodko ultimately stood in the eleventh electoral district of Vinnytsia and did not win a seat in parliament; she placed eighth with 4.44% of the vote.

+In July 2021, Prikhodko stated that she was "no longer interested in politics" and would continue her activism outside that framework, arguing that "politicians do everything for themselves, not for the people".

 Personal life

 Prikhodko has been married twice.
 Her first husband was Abkhazian businessman Nurik Kukhilava.
-They first split-up in 2011, later reconciled, and divorced in 2013.
+They first separated in 2011, later reconciled, and divorced in 2013.
 They had one daughter together.
-In 2013, she married an ex-schoolmate of hers named Alexander.
-They have a son together, born in 2015.
+In 2013, she married an ex-schoolmate of hers named Oleksandr.
+They have two sons together, born in 2015 and in 2021.